- Find a Trail

 - Get Involved

-If you find yourself in the area, be sure to pay a visit to the Gene Stratton-Porter Historical Site.
+Shortly after, the trail resumes along the rail corridor for a scenic, uninterrupted stretch - that is, unless you choose to detour north to the Gene Stratton-Porter Historical Site.
 Gene Stratton-Porter was one of Indiana’s most beloved novelists and conservationists, and her home and final resting place, “Cabin at Wildflower Woods” sits 150 acres right on the shore of Sylvan Lake near Rome City.

 TrailLink is a free service provided by Rails-to-Trails conservancy